Transmission Line Termination Techniques in High-Speed Design

 Right Angle Bends

-The effect of right angle bends in signal traces have been worried over for as long as PCBs have been manufactured.
+The effect of right-angle bends in signal traces has been worried over for as long as PCBs have been manufactured.
 Some of the effects that have been mentioned are:

 - Right angle bends cause EMI.

 - Right-angle bends cause acid traps during PCB fabrication.

 In some cases, a great deal of effort has been expended to make sure right-angle bends are eliminated.
 There have even been entire CAD systems scrapped because they could not be prevented from placing right-angle bends in traces.
 A fair question would be, “Are right angle bends a problem with logic circuits?”
 Item 1 at the end of this section describes a test PCB constructed to measure the effects of right-angle bends.
 This PCB was designed with right angle bends, acute angle bends and obtuse angle bends to see what they look like from the point of view of the three concerns listed above.
 Testing was done in the EMI laboratory at the University of Missouri, Rolla.

 The results of this testing are that none of the things right angle bends are supposed to cause actually happen.
 A fair question might be how did these ideas come to exist.
 The most likely way was the observation that RF engineers round off all corners.
 This is done because corona discharge occurs at sharp corners at high RF power levels.

 The curious thing is the fact that right-angle bends do not cause trouble has been known for at least 40 years and demonstrated with tests and published papers.
 Yet the myths continue to be passed on from engineer to engineer.

 TRANSMISSION LINES AND TERMINATION TYPES REFERENCES

 - “90 Degree Corners, The Final Turn” Doug Brooks, et al, Printed Circuit Design, January 1998.

 - SIGNAL INTEGRITY- SIMPLIFIED, Eric Bogatin, Prentice Hall, 2004.